Double Attack Blackjack

 Blackjack Variants & Their House Edge

-Of course, if you’re reading a page on blackjack variants, you probably know by now that traditional blackjack carries one of the lowest house edge rates on the casino floor.
+Of course, if you’re reading a page on real money blackjack variants, you probably know by now that traditional blackjack carries one of the lowest house edge rates on the casino floor.
 For players relying on gut instinct alone, the house edge on ordinary twenty-one stands at a low 1.50 percent on average, while sharp players utilizing optimal strategy can shave the number down to under 0.50 percent.

 With that said, any blackjack variant that doesn’t at least approach these favorable house edge rates should be considered a pass by serious blackjack players.
 After all, why mess with a new game like Double Attack Blackjack when the basic version of twenty-one already offers such a tremendous value?